 Shampoo with charcoal will help extract extra oil from the hair strands and scalp while also moisturizing dull and dry locks.
 It will also help unclog any excess pollutants that can creep into our hair and scalp.
 The activated-charcoal-laden shampoos will also help aid in decreasing/alleviating dandruff.

 For the Skin

 Activated charcoal is thought to add to overall skin cleanliness, softness and glow.
 With it’s binding properties, it’s believed to be a great remedy for clogged pores, blackheads, acne and overall oily skin.
 It’s also touted as a great exfoliator with its coarse surface.
 For this reason, charcoal and clay are showing up in countless soaps, body cleansers, face washes and masks.
-The masks, while popular, are also coming under scrutiny, as they can be quite painful to take off and while they will remove toxins, they can also remove the protective first layer of skin.
+The masks, while popular, are also coming under scrutiny.
+They can be quite painful to take off.
+While they will remove toxins, they can also remove the protective first layer of skin.

 It’s still up to debate as to the benefits of incorporating activated charcoal into your beauty or health regimen.
 As with any new beauty trend, there are risks and personal preferences to be considered.
 So, while trying out these charcoal-filled products, as with any beauty product, it’s important to research the ingredients that are in each product.
 When in doubt, reach out for professional advice as well.